 With this turned on, each time you and your users sign in to your applaud tenant, you are sent a text message with a code and are asked to provide the code.

 Digital experience survey

 Turns off a feedback widget that appears on the bottom right of the screen for your Applaud tenant users.
 The widget appears five minutes after the user has signed in and asks them to rate the app out of five stars.
 It rechecks every 180 days.

 These are the languages that your tenant admin has added to your tenant.
 These languages show on the language list you can choose for a user on their preferences tab under the Users menu.

 Prevent users from editing their profile photo

-Prevents your users from editing their profile photo.
-However, users with either Identity Manager or Tenant Admin can, and you can upload profile photos from any integrated third-party system.
+Prevents your users from editing their profile photos.
+However, users with either Identity Manager or Tenant Admin can and can upload profile photos from any integrated third-party system.